TERRY ROSENBERG:

 Curated by Richard Kendall

 Rosenberg is recognized for his paintings and drawings in response to the human body in motion, creating a synthesis of color, light, and dynamic structures.
 His ongoing exploration of drawing by itself and in relation to painting and sculpture is expressed in a New York Times art review citing Rosenberg’s “gift for drawing.”
-His work has been exhibited widely in the US and Europe in venues such as MoMA PS1, Whitney Museum of American Art, The Albright Knox Art Gallery, the Museum of Fine Arts Boston, Sao Paulo Bienal, and is included in the permanent collections of the Brooklyn Museum of Art, Smithsonian American Art Museum, Fine Arts Museums of San Francisco, Walker Art Center, and Graphische Sammlung Albertina.
+His work has been exhibited widely in the US and Europe in venues such as MoMA PS1, Whitney Museum of American Art at Philip Morris, The Albright Knox Art Gallery, the Museum of Fine Arts Boston, Sao Paulo Bienal, and is included in the permanent collections of the Brooklyn Museum of Art, Smithsonian American Art Museum, Fine Arts Museums of San Francisco, Walker Art Center, and Graphische Sammlung Albertina.
 Rosenberg lives and works in New York City.
 Additional information can be found at www.terryrosenberg.com.

 Rosenberg is recognized for his paintings and drawings in response to the human body in motion, creating a synthesis of color, light, and dynamic structures.
 His ongoing exploration of drawing by itself and in relation to painting and sculpture is expressed in a New York Times art review citing Rosenberg’s “gift for drawing.”
-His work has been exhibited widely in the US and Europe in venues such as MoMA PS1, Whitney Museum of American Art, The Albright Knox Art Gallery, the Museum of Fine Arts Boston, Sao Paulo Bienal, and is included in the permanent collections of the Brooklyn Museum of Art, Smithsonian American Art Museum, Fine Arts Museums of San Francisco, Walker Art Center, and Graphische Sammlung Albertina.
+His work has been exhibited widely in the US and Europe in venues such as MoMA PS1, Whitney Museum of American Art at Philip Morris, The Albright Knox Art Gallery, the Museum of Fine Arts Boston, Sao Paulo Bienal, and is included in the permanent collections of the Brooklyn Museum of Art, Smithsonian American Art Museum, Fine Arts Museums of San Francisco, Walker Art Center, and Graphische Sammlung Albertina.
 Rosenberg lives and works in New York City.
 Additional information can be found at www.terryrosenberg.com.

-IMAGES |
+IMAGES

 Images may be downloaded, reproduced, and published by members of the press for the sole purpose of creating or supporting timely news stories related to the Edward Hopper House and its exhibitions, programs, and events.
 Use of the press images for any other purpose requires the additional prior permission of the Edward Hopper House and may also require the additional prior permission of third-party rights holders.
 Obtaining these permissions is the sole responsibility of the press user.
 Press images may not be downloaded, reproduced, or published by commercial stock houses or archives under any circumstances.
 Press images must be reproduced in their entirety, and must include the identifying information provided by the Edward Hopper House, collection information, credit lines, and copyright.
 Images may not be cropped, detailed, overprinted, or altered without prior approval.